MixeroTN/Microsoft-Teams-Cache-Cleaner-PowerShell/README.md

 ## Script Explanation

 The script starts by checking if the current user has administrator privileges.
-If not, it will prompt the user to run the script with administrator privileges.
+If not, it will ask for administrator privileges.

 The script then closes the Teams process if it's active, and clears the Teams cache.
 The Teams cache is located in the following directories: